AcuityMD raises $7M to better track the evolving world of medical hardware – TechCrunch

 AcuityMD is a data platform that tracks the entire medical device lifecycle — from the sale of an item to a patient’s outcome after a surgery.
 It aggregates industry and market data on individual medical devices to give a metadata of sorts on a singular product.

-“There are 1000s of products being launched each year and so it’s almost impossible for a surgeon, after they’ve graduated fellowship or residency to keep track of the latest and greatest medical technology out there,” Monovoukas said.
+“There are thousands of products being launched each year and so it’s almost impossible for a surgeon, after they’ve graduated fellowship or residency to keep track of the latest and greatest medical technology out there,” Monovoukas said.
 “We view this as a software and coordination problem, where you have all this data out there and it’s inefficient in getting to the decision-maker.”

-Monovoukas experienced noticed inefficiencies in medical device management first-hand when a family member needed to go through a series of surgeries.
+Monovoukas experienced inefficiencies in medical device management firsthand when a family member needed to go through a series of surgeries.

 “What was fascinating to me is that the manufacturer holds a lot of information about what to use, [and] sometimes that didn’t get disseminated to the right surgeon at the right point of time,” he said.
-“The fundamental realization I had was that the information flow in this industry was a little bit broken…It wasn’t an issue of being competent doctors or surgeons, but a lack of information transfer, which is kind of crazy in a data driven world.”
+“The fundamental realization I had was that the information flow in this industry was a little bit broken…It wasn’t an issue of being competent doctors or surgeons, but a lack of information transfer, which is kind of crazy in a data-driven world.”

-So, the entrepreneur, who worked at Bain & Company as well as a medical device company prior, began thinking of how to use data to make medical devices more responsive to long-term patient outcomes.
-While doctor’s were a key stakeholder set to benefit from more information, AcuityMD’s team landed on selling to device manufacturers as their key customer.
+So, the entrepreneur, who worked at Bain & Company as well as a medical device company before that, began thinking of how to use data to make medical devices more responsive to long-term patient outcomes.
+While doctors were a key stakeholder set to benefit from more information, AcuityMD’s team landed on selling to device manufacturers as their key customer.

 Now, part of that reason might be because hospitals and doctors are notoriously a pain to sell to.
-The other reason, Monovouukas tells me, is that performance data on medical devices is a key signal that Sales teams within manufacturers can use to beef up, and better target, their pitches.
-The co-founder explained how manufacturers want visibility into the market for their products, ranging from data on where high volume surgeons might need one of their devices to long-term outcomes on certain devices over time.
+The other reason, Monovoukas tells me, is that performance data on medical devices is a key signal that sales teams within manufacturers can use to beef up, and better target, their pitches.
+The co-founder explained how manufacturers want visibility into the market for their products, ranging from data on where high-volume surgeons might need one of their devices to long-term outcomes on certain devices over time.

 The data could help a sales rep pre-emptively figure out how targeting 10 surgeons for a specific product impacts the manufacturer financially and in context with the rest of the market.

 AcuityMD is teeing itself up to become a real-time database of medical devices.
 Long-term, it could position itself as a Same Day Shipping service connecting manufacturers to surgeons in high-demand and vital transactions.
 Monovaukus says that while logistics and inventory is a “visceral” problem for the medical device industry, it doesn’t have a solution in place yet.
-He could see the startup getting to a point in the future where they can predict inventory levels required at each facility – similar to how some companies already like Medinas, co-founded by Chloe Alpert, operate and manage within hospital systems.
+He could see the startup getting to a point in the future where they can predict inventory levels required at each facility — similar to how some companies like Medinas, co-founded by Chloe Alpert, operate and manage within hospital systems.

 But for now, AcuityMD thinks it can best use its platform and millions of venture-backed capital outside the provider system.
 It sources a lot of its data on hospitals and surgeons from Medicare CMS and insurance companies, so leaving no action required on the end of providers.